 Who has the most Super Bowl wins?
 The teams and players with the most rings in NFL history

-The 2024 Super Bowl will see the San Francisco 49ers take on the Kansas City Chiefs on Sunday night, with both franchises hoping to take home another Lombardi Trophy.
+The 2024 Super Bowl saw the Kansas City Chiefs defeat the San Francisco 49ers in overtime 25-22 on Sunday night.

-Patrick Mahomes is looking to win his third Super Bowl, which would move him into a tie with Troy Aikman for the third most Super Bowl rings of any quarterback in NFL history.
-The San Francisco 49ers, meanwhile, are hoping to win their sixth Super Bowl in franchise history, moving them into a three-way tie for first place.
+Patrick Mahomes has his third Super Bowl win, moving him into a tie with Troy Aikman for the third most Super Bowl rings of any quarterback in NFL history.
+The San Francisco 49ers were hoping to win their sixth Super Bowl in franchise history, moving them into a three-way tie for first place.

 Below is a list of the teams and players who have won the most Super Bowls in NFL history.